Coaching Conversations: A Teacher's Guide

 The exploration phase involves the coach asking open questions to help the coachee examine their situation from different angles.
 This might include exploring what has been tried before, what assumptions are being made, and what different perspectives might exist.
 The coach's role is to facilitate this exploration without directing it towards a predetermined outcome.

 As the conversation develops, the focus often shifts towards action and accountability.
 What insights has the coachee gained?
-What options do they see moving forward?
+What options do they see going forward?
 What specific steps will they commit to taking?
 The key is that these actions emerge from the coachee's own thinking rather than being imposed by the coach.

 Regular review and reflection are also important components of ongoing coaching relationships.
 How did the previous actions work out?
 What was learned from the experience?
 How might this learning be applied to new challenges?
 This creates a continuous cycle of growth and development.